Veloxization/activity-calendar/README.md

 ### Inbox
 Visible once logged in. **Currently unavailable.** Lists the discussions you've had with different members of your group.
 The page also lets you compose a new message to a member.
 ### Group
 Visible once logged in.
 Lists all the members of your group, admins and regular members separately.
-In the future you will be able to message group members through here, view their activity history, or manage them if you're an admin.
+You can also visit each member's profile to view their activity history (check the [Username section](https://github.com/Veloxization/activity-calendar#username) for more information on user profiles).
+In the future, you will be able to message group members through here or manage them if you're an admin.
 ### Log Out
 Visible once logged in.
 Log out from the current account.
 ### Username
 Visible once logged in.
-Allows you to change your password or delete your account.
-Deleting the account that created a group will also take down the entire group, all of its activities and members.
-This _cannot_ be reversed.
+Takes you to your own user profile.
+Within a user profile, you can view the user's ongoing activity (if any), their activity history, and, if you are an admin, you can also view the user's history in deleted activities.
+If you are the owner of the profile, you can also visit your settings page which allows you to change your password and delete your account.
+Deleting your account cannot be reversed and if you are the creator of a group, that group, along with its activities and members, will be permanently deleted.
+But don't worry, the website will show a confirmation prompt before letting you delete your account so accidental account deletions are less likely to happen.